-I have booked the hall there will be full facilities and indoor and outdoors working space.
+I have booked the hall there.
+It has full facilities and indoor and outdoors working space.
 I will be there from 10.00 am and we have the use of the hall from 12.00 – 4.00

-In permaculture we are reminded that the problem is the solution, somehow this terrible crisis and the damage and pain it causes must be the catalyst the propels us to the low carbon, ecologically regenerative future we know has to come.
+In permaculture we are reminded that the problem is the solution; somehow this terrible crisis and the damage and pain it causes must be the catalyst that propels us to the low carbon, ecologically regenerative future we know has to come.

 PDC Design activity